-- Fluorescein Angiography – Experts will insert dilation eye drops into the eyes and then they inject a specialized fluorescent dye into the bloodstream.
+- Fluorescein Angiography – Experts will insert dilation eye drops into the eyes.
+Then they will inject a specialized fluorescent dye into the bloodstream.
 It will flow to the eyes and the eye doctor will track and take photos of its transition.

 - Optical Coherence Tomography (OCT) – The other term for this is “optical ultrasound.”
-It uses a non-invasive equipment to come up with a three-dimensional image of the retina.
+It uses non-invasive equipment to come up with a three-dimensional image of the retina.

 Macular Degeneration Treatment: Modern Day Technology

-- Choroidal Neovascularization Laser Treatment – This procedure uses laser beams to destroy the abnormal blood vessels.
+- Choroidal Neovascularization Laser Treatment – The laser beams destroy the abnormal blood vessels.

-- Photodynamic Therapy (PDT) – With the use of a photosensitizer (light-activated drug) and specialized laser machine, it is able to target the deteriorating blood vessels.
+- Photodynamic Therapy (PDT) – It uses photosensitizer (light-activated drug) and specialized laser machine.
+It targets the damaged blood vessels.

 Macular Degeneration Treatment: Homeopathic Approach

 There are natural treatment options available for those looking for alternatives or supplements.

 Here, we have a testimony from a patient from Wisconsin.
-We’ll call her CF. Doctors diagnosed her with macular degeneration at 65, after discovering a “macular pucker” in her left eye but her regular ophthalmologist told her there was nothing that could be done about her deteriorating condition.
-So, that’s when she sought the help of Dr. Edward Kondrot, a homeopathic ophthalmologist at Healing the Eye and Wellness center in Dade City, Florida.
+We’ll call her CF. Doctors diagnosed her with macular degeneration at 65.
+They discovered a “macular pucker” in her left eye.
+Her ophthalmologist told her there was nothing they could do.
+It was a deteriorating condition, but she did not lose hope.
+She sought the help of Dr. Edward Kondrot.
+He is a homeopathic ophthalmologist at Healing the Eye and Wellness center located in Dade City, Florida.

 Before seeing Dr. Kondrot, she had 30 microns of eye tissue that were pulling away from her macula.
 This increased to 45 after a year.
-After seeing Dr. Kondrot for just seven months, she was examined by her regular ophthalmologist who reported healthy blood vessels and an almost flat macular pucker.
-She also reported a 20/20 vision but she could not believe it, so she went to another ophthalmologist who reported the same findings.
+After seeing Dr. Kondrot for seven months, her ophthalmologist reexamined her.
+Her results show healthy blood vessels and an almost flat macular pucker.
+She also reported 20/20 vision.
+She could not believe it, so she went to another ophthalmologist.
+The findings were the same.

 Macular Degeneration Treatments Related Questions | Q&A

-Question: I have a retinal puck.
-What can be done for my condition?
+Question: I have a retinal pucker.
+What can I do for my condition?

 One can start by reading Dr. Kondrot’s book, 10 Essentials to Save Your Sight.
 Follow the steps mentioned in the book.

 Question: After surgery, which helped, I still have swelling in the nucleus of my eye.
 Is there a natural way to help?